A synthetic Texas power system with time-series weather-dependent spatiotemporal profiles

-Jin Lu, Xingpeng Li, Hongyi Li, Taher Chegini, Carlos Gamarra, Y. C. Ethan Yang, Margaret Cook, and Gavin Dillingham. arXiv, 2023.
+Jin Lu, Xingpeng Li, Hongyi Li, Taher Chegini, Carlos Gamarra, Y. C. Ethan Yang, Margaret Cook, and Gavin Dillingham.
+Sustainable Energy, Grids and Networks, 2025.

 PDF Download